-Make sure the interior slideout room path and the slideout room itself is
+- ☐ Make sure the interior slideout room path and the slideout room itself is clear of people and objects before operating. - Keep away from the slide rails and gear assembly when the room is in motion.
+They may pinch or catch on loose clothing causing personal injury.

-Keep away from the slide rails and gear assembly when the room is in motion.
-They may pinch or catch on loose clothing causing personal Failure to follow these instructions could result in serious injury or death.
-CAUTION These guidelines should be followed when using your slideout room: Make sure the slideout is in the closed position prior to hooking the unit to the tow vehicle.
-The recreation vehicle must be level before operating the slideout room.
-Water leaks and other problems could result if the slideout is operated without leveling the RV.
-Do not place excessive weight in the slideout room.
-It can cause the slideout room to malfunction and cause damage to the slideout.
-Do not over extend/retract the slide out room.
+Failure to follow these instructions could result in serious injury or death

+These guidelines should be followed when using your slideout room:

+- Make sure the slideout is in the closed position prior to hooking the unit to the tow vehicle. - ☐ The recreation vehicle must be level before operating the slideout room.
+Water leaks and other problems could result if the slideout is operated without leveling the RV. - □ Do not place excessive weight in the slideout room.
+It can cause the slideout room to malfunction and cause damage to the slideout. - Do not over extend/retract the slide out room.
 Release the switch immediately once the room has been fully extended/retracted.
-Over extending/ retracting the slide out room may result in damage to the stop rod and bracket.
-Additional support jacks are not needed under the slideout.
-Damage can nected.
-If possible, the RV should be hooked up to 120-volt AC power so the jacks.
+Over extending/retracting the slide out room may result in damage to the stop rod and bracket. - Additional support jacks are not needed under the slideout.
+Damage can occur to your slideout room from improper use of aftermarket support jacks.